-The Company has provided an indemnification to subscribers of flow-through shares in an amount equal to the income tax that would be payable by subscribers in the event, and as a consequence, of the Company not incurring and renouncing qualifying expenditures as required under the subscription agreement.
+The Company provides an indemnification to subscribers of flow-through shares in an amount equal to the income tax that would be payable by subscribers in the event, and as a consequence, of the Company not incurring and renouncing qualifying expenditures as required under the subscription agreement.
 The Company is liable for any tax that will be payable by subscribers as a result of not incurring certain qualifying expenditures by December 31, 2012.
-The Company recorded a liability of \$210,000, representing the estimated amount payable to indemnify the subscribers for the reduced renunciations.
+For the year ended December 31, 2012 the Company recorded a liability of \$210,000, representing the estimated amount payable to indemnify the subscribers for the reduced renunciations.
 Companies must pay Part XII.6 tax in respect of each month in the year of renunciation equal to the balance of funds in respect of the renunciation that have not been spent on qualifying expenditures times the current prescribed interest rate.
 If funds remain unspent at the end of the year, there is an extra tax levy on the unspent balance.
-As a result, the Company recorded a liability of \$36,029, representing the estimated amount payable.
+As a result, for the year ended December 31, 2012 the Company recorded a liability of \$36,029, representing the estimated amount payable.

 These amounts were offset by a reduction of \$97,986 to the flow-through premium liability previously recorded.